LGBTQ rights in the Philippines: Islam

 For Muslim communities in the Philippines, dealing with homosexuality or transgender issues is a matter of sin and heresy.
 In sharia states abroad, male homosexuality is punishable by persecution and/or death, although this strict and controversial interpretation of Islamic law is not present in any areas of the Philippines where sharia is adhered to legally or socially.
-The city of Marawi, which has declared itself as an "Islamic City", has passed an ordinance that allows discrimination against LGBT citizens.
+The city of Marawi, which has declared itself as an "Islamic City", has passed an ordinance that allows discrimination against LGBTQ citizens.
 The ordinance has yet to be challenged in court.
 Mohagher Iqbal, a senior MILF leader once said that "[w]e have no policy to kill gays and lesbians, but we discourage homosexuality".
-The statement came after reports that LGBT people are fleeing Marawi and a surge of reported derision and abuse at home and discrimination at school had steadily increased.
+The statement came after reports that LGBTQ people are fleeing Marawi and a surge of reported derision and abuse at home and discrimination at school had steadily increased.

 Indigenous folk religions

 Indigenous belief systems and religions in the country, collectively known as Dayawism, regard homosexual acts as part of nature, and thus, acceptable, and to some extent, even sacred.
 Local men dressed up in women's apparel and acting like women were called, among other things, babaylan, bayoguin, bayok, agi-ngin, asog, bido and binabae.
 Some of these feminized men worked as spiritual leaders or shamans.
 They were respected leaders and figures of authority: religious functionaries and shamans.
 However, due to the influential spread of Islam in the southwestern-most region and Christianity in the entire country, such indigenous belief systems were subjugated.
 Concepts of homosexuality, bisexuality, and hermaphrodites are known in the epics and indigenous stories in Dayawism.
 Around 0.23% (an increase from the previous 0.19% in 2010) of the population continue to practice Dayawism since 2020, while majority of Filipinos continue to practice traditional beliefs while adhering to another religion.